brinley/jSignature/README.md

 ## Adding jSignature to your page

+Look into `libs` folder in the source tree.
+Pick 3 files from there:

+1.  jSignature.min*.js (The '*' means you have choice.
+You can pick regular jQuery-centric build or a special jQuery.NoConflict build.)

+2.  flashcanvas.js

+3.  flashcanvas.swf

-jSignature depends on (more or less recent) **jQuery**,  and **(only for IE 7 and 8) on FlashCanvas**.
-Both are included, for convenience, in the `/libs` folder of this project, but you can certainly use your own versions.
+jSignature depends on (more or less recent) **jQuery**

+If you do **NOT** intend to support **IE 7 and 8** you don't need to download the FlashCanvas files.

-Note that FlashCanvas is a group of two files, `flashcanvas.swf` and `flashcanvas.js`, both of which **must** be located together in the same folder.
+Note that FlashCanvas is a cohesive group of two files, `flashcanvas.swf` and `flashcanvas.js`, both of which **must** be located together in the same folder.
 Do **not** host them from separate folders as `flashcanvas.js` looks for `flashcanvas.swf` in the same folder it was served from.
+Do **not** rename `flashcanvas.js` to anything else as it looks for itself in the DOM by that name to figure out where to load `flashcanvas.swf` from.

-jSignature itself has three distinct pieces of code rolled into one minified (17k) deployable:
+jSignature itself has three distinct pieces of code rolled into one minified deployable:

 1. Code that prepares a Canvas element.
     It includes detection of browser features, maximizing a canvas within the confines of a div, setting up emulated Canvas using Flashcanvas, when needed.